matej2005/RP2040-MicrotikAPI/README.md

 ## Firmware

  - open MicrotikAPI/MicrotikAPI.ino in arduino ide
  - install Raspberry Pi Pico by earlephilhower using board manager
  - set target board as Waveshare RP2040 Zero
  - install libraries
  - in file config.h
-	- set server[] to RouterBoard IP
+	- set `server[]` to RouterBoard IP
-	- set AUTH_USER to user created in step 2.3
+	- set `AUTH_USER` to user created in step 2.3
-	- set AUTH_PASSWD to user password in step 2.3
+	- set `AUTH_PASSWD` to user password in step 2.3
-	- set targetVariableValue to name of targeted rule
+	- set `targetVariableValue` to name of targeted rule
+ - Power On the device or push RESET while holding BOOT button
  - Compile and upload

-## V2
+## V2 ideas
 - use W5500-EVB-PICO
 - web interface
+- more gpio
+- OTA
+- stackable
+- more apis